pombreda/lepl/doc-src/manual/lepl4.0.rst

 Note how these matchers inherit the full functionality of Lepl!

-For more information, including support for matchers that process other matchers, or be configured in the grammar, see [TODO].
+For more information, including support for matchers that process other matchers, or that can be configured in the grammar, see :ref:`new_matchers` and following.

 General Transformations